RyZeItz/qb-dmv/README.md

 # Driving School MLO
 https://forum.cfx.re/t/mlo-driving-school-interior/1466079

 **DISCLAIMER: This is not my MLO OR SCRIPT.
-I just found both for free online and saw it wasnt updated to the new qb so thats why i am here :)**
+I just found both for free online and saw it wasnt updated to the new qb so thats why i am here :)   Original Creator: https://github.com/bamablood94/qb-dmv/tree/main?tab=readme-ov-file**

 <br />